bduggan/raku-dawa/README.md

 ## NAME

-Dawa -- A debugger for Raku
+Dawa -- A runtime debugger for Raku programs

 ## SYNOPSIS